jh3nd3rs0n/jargyle/src/site/markdown/userguide/server-configuration.md

 target host name, and setting the specified timeout on waiting to connect)
 -   `socks5.onConnectRequest.targetFacingBindHost`: Specifies the binding host
 name or address for the target-facing socket
+-   `socks5.onConnectRequest.targetFacingBindHostAddressType`: Specifies an
+acceptable binding host address type for the target-facing socket (This rule action can be specified multiple times with each rule action specifying another host address type)
 -   `socks5.onConnectRequest.targetFacingBindPortRange`: Specifies a binding
 port range for the target-facing socket (This rule action can be specified multiple times with each rule action specifying another port range)
 -   `socks5.onConnectRequest.targetFacingConnectTimeout`: Specifies the timeout
 in milliseconds on waiting for the target-facing socket to connect (Value must be an integer between 1 (inclusive) and 2147483647 (inclusive))
+-   `socks5.onConnectRequest.targetFacingNetInterface`: Specifies the network
+interface that provides a binding host address for the target-facing socket
 -   `socks5.onConnectRequest.targetFacingSocketSetting`: Specifies a socket
 setting for the target-facing socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
--   `socks5.onRequest.bindHost`: Specifies the binding host name or address for all sockets
--   `socks5.onRequest.bindTcpPortRange`: Specifies a binding
-port range for all TCP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
--   `socks5.onRequest.bindUdpPortRange`: Specifies a binding
-port range for all UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
 -   `socks5.onRequest.externalFacingBindHost`: Specifies the binding host
 name or address for all external-facing sockets
+-   `socks5.onRequest.externalFacingBindHostAddressType`: Specifies an
+acceptable binding host address type for all external-facing sockets (This rule action can be specified multiple times with each rule action specifying another host address type)
 -   `socks5.onRequest.externalFacingBindTcpPortRange`: Specifies a
 binding port range for all external-facing TCP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
 -   `socks5.onRequest.externalFacingBindUdpPortRange`: Specifies a
 binding port range for all external-facing UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
+-   `socks5.onRequest.externalFacingNetInterface`: Specifies the network
+interface that provides a binding host address for all external-facing sockets
 -   `socks5.onRequest.externalFacingSocketSetting`: Specifies a socket
 setting for all external-facing sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
 -   `socks5.onRequest.internalFacingBindHost`: Specifies the binding
 host name or address for all internal-facing sockets
+-   `socks5.onRequest.internalFacingBindHostAddressType`: Specifies an
+acceptable binding host address type for all internal-facing sockets (This rule action can be specified multiple times with each rule action specifying another host address type)
 -   `socks5.onRequest.internalFacingBindUdpPortRange`: Specifies a
 binding port range for all internal-facing UDP sockets (This rule action can be specified multiple times with each rule action specifying another port range)
+-   `socks5.onRequest.internalFacingNetInterface`: Specifies the network
+interface that provides a binding host address for all internal-facing sockets
 -   `socks5.onRequest.internalFacingSocketSetting`: Specifies a socket
 setting for all internal-facing sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
--   `socks5.onRequest.socketSetting`: Specifies a socket setting for all sockets (This rule action can be specified multiple times with each rule action specifying another socket setting)
 -   `socks5.onUdpAssociateRequest.clientFacingBindHost`: Specifies the binding
 host name or address for the client-facing UDP socket
+-   `socks5.onUdpAssociateRequest.clientFacingBindHostAddressType`: Specifies
+an acceptable binding host address type for the client-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another host address type)
 -   `socks5.onUdpAssociateRequest.clientFacingBindPortRange`: Specifies a
 binding port range for the client-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another port range)
+-   `socks5.onUdpAssociateRequest.clientFacingNetInterface`: Specifies a
+network interface that provides a binding host address for the client-facing UDP socket
 -   `socks5.onUdpAssociateRequest.clientFacingSocketSetting`: Specifies a
 socket setting for the client-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another socket setting)
 -   `socks5.onUdpAssociateRequest.peerFacingBindHost`: Specifies the binding
 host name or address for the peer-facing UDP socket
+-   `socks5.onUdpAssociateRequest.peerFacingBindHostAdddressType`: Specifies
+an acceptable binding host address type for the peer-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another host address type)
 -   `socks5.onUdpAssociateRequest.peerFacingBindPortRange`: Specifies a
 binding port range for the peer-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another port range)
+-   `socks5.onUdpAssociateRequest.peerFacingNetInterface`: Specifies the
+network interface that provides a binding host address for the peer-facing UDP socket
 -   `socks5.onUdpAssociateRequest.peerFacingSocketSetting`: Specifies a socket
 setting for the peer-facing UDP socket (This rule action can be specified multiple times with each rule action specifying another socket setting)